 The South Bend of today is very different.

 In the last five years, it feels as if the city has finally begun to reinvent itself.
-There are small cafes like The General and Chicory hosting music and events.
-Vegetable Buddies has resurrected, sticking to its roots of jazz and blues that made it famous nationwide.
-Breweries are popping up; Crooked Ewe, Barehands, South Bend Brew Works, & Evil Czech.
-And then there is Langlab, a converted industrial building that now houses an art gallery, a bar, Zen Cafe, and holds music and other miscellaneous events.
+There are cafes hosting music and events.
+Breweries are popping up.
 Singer-songwriters and bands are playing in the city every week.
 Poetry and literary readings, showcasing both local and outside writers, are commonplace.
+A converted industrial building now houses an art gallery, a bar, a cafe, and holds music and other miscellaneous events every week.

 South Bend has developed its own undercurrent of culture.
 I founded Twyckenham Notes in response to what I saw in my city; a reemergence, the founding of a new identity.
 I wanted to add something to the mix, to be a part of this transformation.
 I hope you submit some of your own work to the magazine and if not, I hope you stay long enough to see what comes next.